andysalerno/andysalerno_src/content/posts/toygrep_2.md

 # Part 2: Reading smarter with AsyncLineBuffer

-The V1 of ToyGrep was reasonably speedy for smaller files, but struggled with larger files.
+The "hello world" ToyGrep from Part 1 was reasonably speedy for smaller files, but struggled with larger files.
 And worst of all, it used O(n) memory on the size of the file, loading the entire file into memory, which is absolutely not desirable.

-It would be much smarter to have a sliding-window buffer that scans across the file, limiting the amount of memory used.
+It would be much smarter to have a sliding-window buffer that scans across the file, limiting the amount of memory used at any given time.

 (It would also be possible to use memory maps, which Ripgrep will sometimes do based upon the scenario, but to remain simple, the line buffer is adequate for nearly all scenarios.)